Chan-Johann/Fmod-Wwise-Scripts/README.md

-# Fmod-Scripts
+# Fmod & Wwise -Scripts
-Scripts for additional usage of FMOD middleware in Unity/Unreal Engine
+Scripts for additional usage of audio middlewares (and also without them) in Unity/Unreal Engine